hpc2n/sphinx-lesson-template/content/task-basics-1.rst

     #pragma omp task [clause[ [,] clause] ... ] new-line
         structured-block

-The thread that encounters the :code:`task` construct creates an explicit tasks from the structured block.
+The thread that encounters the :code:`task` construct creates an explicit task from the structured block.
 The encountering thread

  - may execute the task **immediately** or
  - **defer its execution** to one of the other threads in the team.

-A task is always **bond to the innermost parallel region**.
+A task is always **bound to the innermost parallel region**.
 If a task construct is encountered outside a parallel region, then the structured block is executed immediately by the encountering thread.

 The :code:`task` construct accepts a set of clauses: